Spectoda/flash/examples/typescript/README.md

 # Using Esptool-JS in a Typescript environment

-This example has example code in `src/index.ts` which is called in the `index.html`.
-We are using Parcel to bundle resulting files for simplicity here.
+This example contains code in `src/index.ts` which is invoked from `index.html`.
+We use Parcel to bundle resulting files for simplicity.

 **NOTE:** This example is linked to the documentation generated from the source code.
-You could remove such dependency if necessary by remove `./docs/index.html` from `src/index.html` if you need so.
-NPM commands used below will generate documentation as well.
+You may remove that dependency by removing `./docs/index.html` from `src/index.html` if needed.
+The NPM commands below will also generate documentation.

 ## Prerequirement

-Put FW files (bootloader.bin, firmware.bin...) into `assets/fw` directory
+Put the firmware binary files (e.g., `bootloader.bin`, `firmware.bin`, etc.) into the `static/fw` directory.
+**Note:** The application loads firmware from `static/fw` at runtime, so make sure your FW files are present there.

 ## Testing it locally